-The deadline for the winter review is April 30 at 11:59 pm Eastern.
-The deadline for the summer review is October 1 at 11:59 pm Eastern.
+The deadline for the Spring review is May 1 at 11:59 pm Eastern.
+The deadline for the Fall review is November 30 at 11:59 pm Eastern.
 All required documents and payment must be submitted by these dates to be considered.

 Awarding the Credential

 Successful applicants will receive a certificate (if present) and be recognized at the annual National CPD Accreditation Conference, hosted jointly by the Royal College and College of Family Physicians of Canada.
 A list of all CPC(HC) holders will also be listed on the Coalition website.